Nimber

-In mathematics, the nimbers, also called Grundy numbers, are introduced in combinatorial game theory, where they are defined as the values of heaps in the game Nim.
+In mathematics, the nimbers, also called Grundy numbers (not to be confused with Grundy chromatic numbers), are introduced in combinatorial game theory, where they are defined as the values of heaps in the game Nim.
 The nimbers are the ordinal numbers endowed with nimber addition and nimber multiplication, which are distinct from ordinal addition and ordinal multiplication.

 Because of the Sprague–Grundy theorem which states that every impartial game is equivalent to a Nim heap of a certain size, nimbers arise in a much larger class of impartial games.
 They may also occur in partisan games like Domineering.

-Nimbers have the characteristic that their Left and Right options are identical, following a certain schema, and that they are their own negatives, such that a positive ordinal may be added to another positive ordinal using nimber addition to find an ordinal of a lower value.
+The nimber addition and multiplication operations are associative and commutative.
+Each nimber is its own additive inverse.
+In particular for some pairs of ordinals, their nimber sum is smaller than either addend.
 The minimum excludant operation is applied to sets of nimbers.

+Definition

+As a class, nimbers are indexed by ordinal numbers, and form a subclass of surreal numbers, introduced by John Horton Conway as part of his theory of combinatorial games.
+However, nimbers are distinct from ordinal and surreal numbers in that they follow distinct arithmetic rules, nim-addition and nim-multiplication.
+Other than that they are a proper class rather than a set, nimbers form a field under nim-addition and nim-multiplication.

+As a set, finite nimbers can be put in one-to-one correspondence with finite ordinal numbers, which are the natural numbers.
+Nonetheless, their arithmetic structures are not isomorphic; nimber arithmetic fundamentally differs from ordinary arithmetic operations on natural numbers.